 A now iconic book acclaimed by fans, media and historians of both rugby codes.

-In a revealing and entertaining way it retraces how rugby became so popular and successful in Australia by 1907, that the game itself came to be fought over in a dramatic and bitter battle on and off the field between League and Union for the loyalty of players and fans, culminating with revolutionary matches between the Kangaroos and the Wallabies.
+In a revealing and entertaining way it retraces how rugby became so popular and successful in Australia, that the game itself came to be fought over in a dramatic and bitter battle on and off the field between League and Union for the loyalty of players and fans, culminating with revolutionary matches between the Kangaroos and the Wallabies.

 “Revelations of biblical proportions for rugby (league and union) tragics – continually springing surprises in the style of a real-life thriller.”